arangodb/arangojs/README.md

 # API

-All asynchronous functions take node-style callback functions (or "errbacks") with the following arguments:
+All asynchronous functions take an optional node-style callback (or "errback") with the following arguments:

 * *err*: an *Error* object if an error occurred, or *null* if no error occurred.
 * *result*: the function's result (if applicable).

 For expected API errors, *err* will be an instance of *ArangoError*.

+As of version 3.5, if the global `Promise` constructor is defined when an asynchronous function is called, the function **will also return a promise**.
+When using both node-style callbacks and promises, the node-style callback will be invoked before the promise's fulfillment/rejection handlers.

+If you want to use promises in environments that don't provide the global `Promise` constructor, use a promise polyfill like [es6-promise](https://www.npmjs.com/package/es6-promise) or inject a ES6-compatible promise implementation like [bluebird](https://www.npmjs.com/package/bluebird) into the global scope.

 ## Database API

 ### new Database([config])

-Creates a new *database*.
+**Synchronous.** Creates a new *database*.

 *Parameter*
 * *config* (optional): an object with the following properties: